 We're looking forward to meeting you and answering your questions about life and study at Canterbury Christ Church University!
 Here you'll find everything you need to know before your visit to our Medway Campus.

 There's lots to see and do in one day, so if you are travelling from afar, we recommend that you plan early and create an itinerary.
-You can find the timings of our Answers Days events on our website or through the email communications that we will send you in the run-up to the event.
+You can find the timings of our Open Days events on our website or through the email communications that we will send you in the run-up to the event.

 You can also download the event programme to help you plan exactly what you want to see and do.